 When planning your Octopus installation, you need to decide how to host your packages.
 Your build server should create your packages and publish them to a package repository.

-The Octopus Deploy server includes a built-in repository and supports the following external repositories:
+The Octopus Server includes a built-in repository and supports the following external repositories:

 Octopus can consume packages from multiple feeds at once if necessary.

 - A local NuGet feed exposed as a File Share or local directory.

 - A JetBrains TeamCity server (version 7 and above).

 - An Azure DevOps or TFS Package Management.